apache/mynewt-site/docs/os/get_started/native_tools.md

 <br>

-At this point you have installed all the necessary software to build and test code on a simluator for Linux.
+At this point you have installed all the necessary software to build and test code on a simluator running on your Mac or Linux.
 Proceed to the [Build test code on simulator](#build-test-code-on-simulator) section.